The Fisher Queens of the Silver Sea

 AFFC, Cat of the Canals

 Goldsmiths, jewellers and wealthy princes vie for their attention, evoking the gemstones and wealth of the Great Empire of the Dawn.
-One of these ladies, the Moonshadow wears only white and silver (more pearl imagery) and we even get a mention the Merling Queen and her Mermaids, recalling the Patchface association above.
+One of these ladies, the Moonshadow wears only white and silver (more pearl imagery) and we even get a mention of the Merling Queen and her Mermaids, recalling the Patchface association above.
 The Poetess always has a book in hand – does she symbolize a wise and knowledgeable Fisher Queen?
 To top it all, these famous courtesans are undisputed Queens of their trade and they travel in floating barges.
 All these suggesive hints again raise the possibility that the floating palaces of the Fisher Queens were indeed ships.

 Let’s not forget that Braavos, a bastard daughter of Valyria, is dependent on the sea and associated with water and the sea in the extreme.
 Theirs is a sea-faring nation, an island perpetually shrouded in fog and riddled with canals, which offer one of the main modes of transportation; sea-food is abundant; the purple dye employed in dying their sailcloth stems from a sea-snail.
 Their leader is the Sealord.
 The “water-dance” is a style of sword-fighting unique to Braavos.
 A poorer suburb of the city is known as the Drowned Town and of course, Braavos is the home of the Black Pearl.

 Braavos appears to represent a historical follow-up of the Silver Sea.
 I think it is the most important of Valyria’s daughter states.
-I believe the fate of the Fisher Queens and their descendants and how they coped is recorded within the history of this island.
+I believe the fate of the Fisher Queens and their descendants and how they coped is partially recorded within the history of this island.
 Once they wove silver seaweed but like Arya, they now engage in a different kind of needlework:

 “Just so.”
 Those words made her sad.
 Syrio used to say that too, Arya remembered.
 He said it all the time.
 Syrio Forel had taught her needlework and died for her.